johnandrea/familytree-sunburst/README.md

 The selection of family members relative to the start-person.

---scheme= plain or gender or levels.
+--style= plain or gender or levels.
 Default is "plain".

 Colors used in the diagram.